marijnh/Eloquent-JavaScript/02_program_structure.md

 When your program contains more than one ((statement)), the statements are executed as if they are a story, from top to bottom.
 This example program has two statements.
-The first one asks the user for a number, and the second, which is executed afterward, shows the ((square)) of that number.
+The first one asks the user for a number, and the second, which is executed after the first, shows the ((square)) of that number.

 ```
 let theNumber = Number(prompt("Pick a number"));